Division of Labor and Caramel Sauce

 This bottle helps illustrate my suspicion that your housemates aren’t sabotaging your organizing efforts on purpose!
 Just because the men in my house are the ones who eat the caramel sauce, who benefit from its being stored upside down, and who exclusively handle the sauce, doesn’t mean they will remember to put the bottle back into its home in the jar.
 Even when the jar is RIGHT BESIDE THE BOTTLE on the shelf.

 This realization may frustrate you a lot if you are carrying the mental load of all the housework and trying to keep your home tidy.
-But I’m presenting it as a way to help us all keep a positive perspective about the messy people in our lives.
+But I’m presenting it as a way to find a positive perspective about the messy people in our lives.
 They have other strengths.
 Putting things back where they belong every time isn’t one of them.

 Division of Labor Decisions